All You Need to Know About Using a Toilet on a White Water Rafting Trip

 Fun fact: Why is it called a groover?

-Back in the day, instead of stable, lockable vault boxes that prevented leaks, ammo cans were used to hold waste.
-Ammo cans are rectangular in shape, and when sat on to do “business” would leave grooves on the users’ backsides.
+Back in the day, instead of stable, lockable vault boxes that prevented leaks, army surplus ammo cans were used to hold waste.
+Ammo cans or Rocket boxes are rectangular in shape, and when sat on to do “business” would leave grooves on the users’ backsides.

 While similar cans are used today to hold all sorts of items on the river, groover toilet systems have come a long way in recent years.
 We can all be thankful we have access to high-tech, vault toilets over the ammo cans of years past.